contentful/slash-developers/docs/ios/index.md

 [View on GitHub](https://github.com/contentful/ContentfulXcodePlugin)

 ### ContentfulPersistence
-A library for making it easy to persist data retrieved from Contentful in Core Data..<br>
+A library for making it easy to persist data retrieved from Contentful in Core Data or Realm.<br>
 [View on GitHub](https://github.com/contentful/contentful-persistence.objc)<br>
 [View the Tutorial](/developers/docs/ios/tutorials/offline-persistence-in-ios-sdk/)